cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- the November 1st release finally fixes the stratum protocol hang for good.
+Root cause analysis: The ssize_t didn't wasn't a signed type in my Windows port, causing the stratum_send_line function to enter an infinite loop whenever the connection was lost, while holding the socket mutex.

 - the October 10th release may fix some infrequent hanging in the stratum protocol.
 Or maybe not.
 Please test.